 National collection of archives Entrust us with your family archives

-The Mémorial de la Shoah is conducting a national campaign to collect archives by questioning the general public on the need to safeguard all types of private documents from 1880 to 1948 to help them in their mission of transmission and awareness-raising for the prevention of crimes against humanity.
+The Shoah Memorial is conducting a national campaign to collect archives by calling on the general public to safeguard all types of private documents from 1880 to 1948 in order to help it in its mission of transmitting and raising awareness about the prevention of crimes against humanity.

 Collecte d'archives à Toulon le 30 mars 2017